Portuguese literature: First classical phase: The Renaissance

 The Renaissance produced a pleiad of distinguished poets, historians, critics, antiquaries, theologians, and moralists which made the sixteenth century a golden age.

 Lyric and epic poetry

 Sá de Miranda introduced Italian forms of verse and raised the tone of poetry.
-He was followed by António Ferreira, a superior stylist, by Diogo Bernardes, and Andrade Caminha, but the Quinhentistas tended to lose spontaneity in their imitation of classical models, though the verse of Frei Agostinho da Cruz is an exception.
-The genius of Luís de Camões, led him to fuse the best elements of the Italian and popular muse, thus creating a new poetry.
-Imitators arose in the following centuries, but most of their epics are little more than chronicles in verse.
-They include three by Jerónimo Corte-Real, and one each by Pereira Brandão, Francisco de Andrade, Rodrigues Lobo, Pereira de Castro, Sá de Menezes, and Garcia de Mascarenhas.
+He was followed by António Ferreira, a superior stylist, by Diogo Bernardes, and Andrade Caminha, but the imitation of classical models by the Quinhentistas came at the cost of spontaneity, with the verse of Frei Agostinho da Cruz being an exception.
+The genius of Luís de Camões led him to fuse the best elements of the Italian and popular muse, thus creating a new poetry.
+Imitators arose in the succeeding centuries, but most of their epics are little more than chronicles in verse.
+The epics include three by Jerónimo Corte-Real, and one each by Pereira Brandão, Francisco de Andrade, Rodrigues Lobo, Pereira de Castro, Sá de Menezes, and Garcia de Mascarenhas.